srcery-colors/srcery.sh/README.md

 npm run preview
 ```

-To preview the production build on a local server
+To preview the production build on a local server.

 ## License